 Sometimes you can’t use your pharmacy benefits when you’re at the pharmacy.
 If that happens, you can download the reimbursement form from your member portal account and submit to us and we’ll help you get your money back.
 Don’t worry, if you’re not registered, you also can call our customer support team at (844) 454-5201 and we can email the form to you and answer any questions about the process.
 Reimbursement for these prescriptions will be based on your benefit plan design.

 I don't understand the difference between Generic, Preferred Brand and Non-Preferred Brand drugs.
 Please explain.

 Generic, Preferred Brand, and Non-Preferred Brand drugs are formulary classifications according to your plan design, which correspond to what is also known as Tiers (Tier 1 through Tier 3).
 Copay, in addition to other factors such as day supply of the prescription, is determined by the drug’s tier.
 Many medicines exist in different forms, most commonly in a generic form and one or many brand names.
 Equivalent brand vs. generic drugs are essentially the same because they have the same active ingredient, but the brand name drugs are generally more expensive.
-The formulary may designated certain brands as Preferred on Non-Preferred Brand drugs, with Non-Preferred Brand name drugs (Tier 3) generally having a higher copay than Preferred Brand name drugs (Tier 2).
+The formulary may designate certain brands as Preferred on Non-Preferred Brand drugs, with Non-Preferred Brand name drugs (Tier 3) generally having a higher copay than Preferred Brand name drugs (Tier 2).

 What is “Step Therapy”?
 I didn’t sign up for hiking.